wp-plugins/wp-photo-album-plus/readme.txt

 = Bug Fixes =

 * Fixed a sizing issue in widgets that is too complicated to explain.
 However, nobody seems to have noticed.
+* Import from remote using Ajax now imports the images asked for.
+* Fixed erroneaous internal links in album covers in widgets when pretty links was on (woccur was not converted).

 = New Features =